lchen198/wypyplus/README.md

 ## WyPyPlus vs Other Wiki Software

-WyPyPlus is the result of a deep meditation and soul searching process to find out what I really need for a personal note-taking software.
+WyPyPlus is the result of a deep meditation and soul searching to find out what do I really need for taking personal notes.

-I tried many wiki software in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM, and many more.
+I tried many solutions in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM，Emacs Org mode and many more.
+Today, I take work-related notes using Org mode and it works well for me.

-I want to keep control of my personal data so cloud hosting is not an option.
-When I ask for a wiki, I usually get a front-end to config, a database to back up, a Linux server to maintain and secure.
+I want to keep control of my personal data.
+Cloud-based services is not ideal for me.
+Desktop wiki often have display issues when running across multi platforms and various size of screens.
+Setting up a personal wiki server is not easy.
+I would set up a Linux and secure it, configure the web front-end, and initialize a database.
+After that I also need to worry about backing up the data.
 The more features it has, the higher maintenance cost I need to pay.
 Things add up pretty quickly.

 ### The key feature of WyPyPluse is the lack of features.
-(Think about it for a moment)
+(AKA Less is More)

 It is just slightly better than a Windows notepad or a typewriter.
 Wiki pages are just text files.
 If you don't want WyPyPlus, you can easily move to somewhere else.

-**Other Features**
+**Benefits**
 * Fast!!
-* Support just enough markdown to be useful.
+* Support just enough wiki synatax to be useful.
 (See [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage))
 * Takes less than one minute to setup.
-* Runs anywhere that has Python.
+* Runs anywhere that has Python and a browser.
 * Works perfectly offline.
 * No config file to mess with.
 * No authentication.
 It's a personal wiki and you should run it on your own machine.
 * No database.
 Wiki pages are just text files.
 * No Javascript.
 * Low maintenance.
-* You can add whatever feature you want.
+Just backup the entire folder.
+* Extandable

 ![demo](example2.png)